Top 6 At-Home Exosome Serums Compared: Plant vs Stem-Cell Derived (2026)

 Calecim Professional uses cord-lining stem cells from red deer — yes, red deer (Calecim Professional, 2026).
 Their patented PTT-6 complex contains over 3,000 proteins including growth factors, cytokines, and exosomes.

 Calecim has been around longer than most.
-CellResearchCorp, the parent company, holds patents on the cord-lining isolation method dating back over 20 years.
-Many US derms use it as the official aftercare for laser and microneedling.
+CellResearchCorp, the parent company, holds patents on the cord-lining isolation method in 41 territories worldwide.
+It's a common post-procedure recommendation among practices that carry the CALECIM Professional line.

 FDA stance: sold as a cosmetic.
 Not FDA-approved for any therapeutic claim.
 The animal-derived sourcing turns off some patients — others find it less ethically fraught than human umbilical cord products.